jbreckmckye/trkl/README.md

     numbers(2);
     // console outputs 'The observable was changed from 1 to 2'

-Passing a subscriber multiple times does not cause it to fire multiple times on update.
+If you pass the same subscriber multiple times, it will be de-duplicated, and only run once.

+If you pass a truthy value to `immediate`, the subscriber will also run immediately.

 ### observable.unsubscribe(fn)